Waterloo–Reading line: Passenger services and rolling stock

-Services are mainly formed of Class 458/5s, but a few 450s also work the line.
+Services are operated by the Class 458 and Class 701.

 Future

 Due to high demand and overcrowding for a considerable part of many services enhancements are underway.
 The stations between Waterloo and Staines, unless prohibited by bridges, are having platforms lengthened for 10-coach trains, which use converted Class 458 units.
 Platform 20 at the former Waterloo International Terminal re-entered service in October 2013.
 Additional trains were purchased in the early 2010s.
 On 20 November 2014, Network Rail published a plan, the Wessex Route Study, for wide consultation; its recommendations are to abolish the running of trains shorter than 10 coaches to Reading except in very low usage hours and to open more of the platforms at the former London Waterloo International with a suggested target date of 2019.

 In March 2014, the Thames Valley Local Enterprise Partnership published a report showing the economic benefits of improvements to the Waterloo to Reading line.
 This looked at the economic benefits of increasing services, speeding up services (timetabling more semi-fast and fast services to improve access to major stops from London and from Reading) and adding access to Heathrow Airport, and concluded that the benefits exceeded the costs of such improvements.